mpuckett159/packer-pentoo-build/README.md

-NEW_USERNAME - user to create on the new system USER_PASSWORD - password to set for the new user ISO_PATH - path to ISO file, can be absolute or relative
+NEW_USERNAME - user to create on the new system USER_PASSWORD - password to set for the new user ISO_PATH - path to ISO file, can be absolute or relative OUTPUT_DIR - directory to dump the OVA file too

 Because I'm completely relying on the boot_commands it's kind of hard to figure out what exactly is being done by the commands so here's an explainer: